Drupal 7 End of Life Is Extended to Give Businesses More Time to Shift

 FAQs

-The current Drupal 7 end of life date is set on the first of November 2023, as per the official Drupal website.
+Drupal 7 will reach its end of life on the first of November 2023, as per the official Drupal website.
 However, note that it may eventually change.
 If it happens, we will update the article with new information.

 Note: on August 2022, it was revealed that the official support for version 9 of Drupal will also end on November 1, 2023, due to Symphony 4’s end of life.
 Thus, upgrading from Drupal 7 to Drupal 9 is no longer a good idea.

-Drupal 7 EOL is extended to 2023 so you have at least a year to migrate.
+Drupal 7 EOL is extended to 2025 so you have over a year to migrate.
 However, you should not delay this process.
 The thing is, the migration can be pretty long.
 A simple website without custom modules, custom code, and too many content types can be migrated within 30 to 100 hours, whereas the migration of a complex site can take up to 6 months (sometimes even more).

-To migrate from Drupal 7/Drupal 8 to 9, you will have to spend from $1000 to $85,000 or even more, depending on the complexity of your website.
+To migrate from Drupal 7/Drupal 8 to 9 (or the newest 10th version), you will have to spend from $1000 to $85,000 or even more, depending on the complexity of your website.
 The cost can be estimated correctly only after we take a closer look at your site, so don’t hesitate to contact us and tell us more about your Drupal project.

 Want to work with us?